Rehab-Robotics-Lab/FloSystem/README.md

 2. Plug it into power and se tthe mode switch to share hotspot
 3. Go through the quick setup to connect to something
 4. Set the broadcast network name as flo-net for both 2.4 and 5 Ghz
-5. Set security to WPA2-PSK/AES with password floiscool#01
+5. Set security to WPA2-PSK/AES with password xxxxxx
 6. Under the network tab, click LAN and set the IP Address to 10.42.0.1
 7. Under DHCP set the range to 10.42.0.100 - 10.42.0.199
 8. Under IP & MAC binding, set ARP Binding to be enabled